avlec/see/README.md

 client.

 Sessions are started once a user uploads a file.
-Requests to run a file through a filter does not reupload any content - which is the need for a session to provide state between the client and server to reference the same files.
+Requests to run a file through a filter does not re-upload any content - which is the need for a session to provide state between the client and server to reference the same files.

 If a user leaves their client idle and lets the server side files be purged due